 Georgian’s Admission regulations ensure that all applications are considered fairly and equitably.
-The regulations endorse and seek to apply the principles of the Ontario Human Rights Code, the Ontario Ministry of Advanced Education and Skills Development (MAESD) regulations and the directives of the Board of Governors of Georgian College.
+The regulations apply the principles of the Ontario Human Rights Code, the Ontario Ministry of Colleges and Universities (MCU) regulations and the directives of the Board of Governors of Georgian College.

 2.1 Full-time and part-time credit program application process

 Domestic students applying to full-time studies at Georgian College must submit a completed application to the Ontario College Application System (OCAS) at ontariocolleges.ca and pay the application fee.
 OCAS receives and records applications and offers.
 The applicant must also confirm the offer at OCAS.

 New students to Georgian College who have prior post-secondary education or life skills and wish to apply to an advanced semester must also apply through OCAS.
 See section 3.1: Advanced Standing.

 Part-time students at Georgian College who are interested in applying for full-time or part-time (credit) programs must follow the OCAS application process if that program is listed on OCAS.
 If it is not on OCAS, a paper application and fee is processed with the Office of the Registrar.
 In some cases where high school English is the only criterion for admission, applicants may enrol in course(s) directly without an application or fee.
 Part-time student status does not provide preferred access to a full-time program.

 To apply to full and part-time programs, students must be 19 years of age by the time they wish to begin their studies, or have a Grade 12 diploma.
 International students with a Grade 12 diploma who are under 17 years of age must have a designated custodian in Canada.
 This process must be completed at the time of the study permit application.
 Proof of custodianship is required before the start of studies.
 Final or conditional offers of admission are sent only to those applicants who meet admission requirements.